Cold vs Flu Symptoms & Fever Detection

-According to the Center for Disease Control and Prevention (CDC), influenza-like illness activity is now widespread in 48 states, making this the worst flu season since 2003.
-From 2010 to 2019, the annual death rate from the flu has increased from approximately 12,000 deaths per year in 2011-2012 to 2018-2019.
+According to the Centers for Disease Control and Prevention (CDC), influenza-like illness activity, including cold or flu symptoms, is now widespread in 48 states, making this the worst flu season since 2003.
+From 2010 to 2019, the annual death rate from the flu increased from approximately 12,000 deaths per year in 2011-2012 to 2018-2019.

 As cold and flu season continues, Exergen Corporation, the maker of the Temporal Scanner thermometer, is educating people on how to tell the difference between the cold and the flu.
 While cold and flu symptoms are typically the same – sore throat, runny nose, fatigue – only the flu is accompanied by a fever.